 Alejandra Cox Edwards

-Alejandra Cox Edwards is Professor of Economics, and also serves as Associate Chair and Graduate Advisor for the Economics Department at California State University Long Beach.
+Alejandra Cox Edwards is Professor of Economics at California State University Long Beach.

 She has a Ph.D. in Economics from the University of Chicago and an undergraduate degree from the Catholic University of Chile.

 Her most recent research deals with labor market reform, social security reform, gender issues, old age and poverty, and labor market performance in emerging and transition economies.
-Her book The Gender Impact of Social Security Reform (co authors Estelle James and Rebeca Wong) was published by The University of Chicago Press in August 2008.
+Some of the titles, organized by topic are listed under "Research by Topic.”

-She is the author of a number of professional articles and the co-author of a scholarly book on the market reforms in Chile published in 1991 by the University of Chicago Press.
+She is the author of a number of professional articles and the co-author of a scholarly book on the market reforms in Chile published in 1991 by the University of Chicago Press, and The Gender Impact of Social Security Reform University of Chicago Press 2008.
 She is also a co-author of the World Bank's World Development Report, 1995, which dealt with labor markets in emerging and transition economies.